 Permanent Diaconate

 The road to becoming a Deacon is a long yet rewarding journey.
 After receiving a recommendation letter from their pastor and going through a rigorous interview process, these men immerse themselves in six years of Aspirancy and academics.
 For most of them, this is while continuing to lead their families and advance their careers.

-We currently have 29 men in formation aspiring to be Deacons.
 Having Deacons in our parishes greatly helps our limited number of Priests spread the work that makes our Archdiocese function and give back at its highest level.
 By using their unique gifts, they commit to being the hands and feet of Christ by performing outreach such as serving at multiple masses, visiting inmates at local prisons, comforting patients at hospitals, or volunteering at events such as our Eucharistic Congress.
 These men, from workplaces and families like ours, bridge the gap between the church and our community.

+Permanent Diaconate